-• We will use Canvas as the primary place to host course-related information.
+- We will use Canvas as the primary place to host course-related information.
 All class materials including assignments will be posted on Canvas.
-To access this system, go to http://canvas.rutgers.edu log in, and click on the course on the dashboard.
+To access this system, go to http://canvas.rutgers.edu log in, and click on the course on the dashboard. - Lecture Notes and Recordings will be posted prior to inception of the respective week (for the exact dates, see detailed course schedule below).